nesi/hpc_training/_lessons/maui-and-mahuika/03-connecting.md

 ssh -Y login.maui.nesi.org.nz
 ```

-At present a password is required for this step (going from the lander node to the Māui or Mahuika login nodes).
-This password should be a combination of your password (first factor) and a new second factor token; for example "password123456", where "password" is your password and "123456" is the new second factor token.
+Your password and a new second factor may be required for this step (going from the lander node to the Māui or Mahuika login nodes).
 We plan to change this so that a password will not be required for this step in the future.

 ## Jumping across the lander node (advanced)